dart-archive/dart-samples/book/index.md

 ### <a id="creating-a-one-way-data-binding"></a>Creating a one way data binding
 **pubspec dependencies**: _web_ui_

-### Problem: You want to set up automatic monitoring of data, and ensure that
+### Problem
-the UI is updated when the data’s value changes.
+You want to set up automatic monitoring of data, and ensure that the UI is updated when the data’s value changes.

 ### Solution